Caterham: Local government

 Caterham has two civil parish councils: Caterham on the Hill and Caterham Valley.
 Caterham Valley parish has two wards, Harestone and Caterham Valley, each electing three elected parish councillors.
 The parish council clerk is Maureen Gibbins.
-Caterham on the Hill has three wards, Portley, Queen's Park and Westway, each electing three parish councillors.
+Caterham on the Hill has three wards, Portley, Queen's Park and Westway, electing two, three and four parish councillors respectively.
 The parish council clerk is Helen Broughton.

 Administrative history

 Soper Hall: Council offices and public hall built in 1911 for Caterham Urban District Council.

 The ancient parish of Caterham was part of the Tandridge Hundred.
 The parish was included in the Godstone Poor Law Union in 1835.
 When parish and district councils were established in 1894 under the Local Government Act 1894, Caterham was given a parish council, which was subordinate to the Godstone Rural District Council.
 Less than five years later, the parish of Caterham was removed from Godstone Rural District, becoming its own urban district on 1 April 1899, with the Caterham Parish Council being replaced with Caterham Urban District Council.
 Caterham Urban District Council held its first meeting on 17 April 1899 at the Masonic Hall, when William Garland Soper was appointed the first chairman of the council, having previously been chairman of the short-lived parish council.

 In 1911 Caterham Urban District Council built itself a public hall and office building called Soper Hall, at 3 Harestone Valley Road, to serve as its headquarters.
 The building was named after William Garland Soper, the first chairman of the council, who had died in 1908.
 Of the building's £4,000 cost, £1,500 was donated by public subscription in memory of Soper.
 The building was formally opened in January 1912.